CompuCell3D/PythonScriptingManual/docs/reaction_diffusion_solver_fvm.rst

             * Activates editable field diffusivity in the medium.
         * **Element** ``<DiffusivityFieldEverywhere>`` (optional)
             * Activates editable field diffusivity in the simulation domain.
-            * The diffusivity field of a field with name “Field” can be accessed in Python as a concentration field with the name “FieldDiff”.
+            * The diffusivity field of a field with name "Field" can be accessed in Python as a concentration field with the name "FieldDiff".
             * Diffusion mode precedence is ``<DiffusivityFieldEverywhere>`` over ``<DiffusivityFieldInMedium>`` over ``<DiffusivityByType>`` over constant diffusion.
         * **Element** ``<SimplePermInt>`` (optional)
             * Activates simple interface transport flux at cell-cell and cell-medium interfaces.